crschmidt/mygengo-python/README.md

 ### Parameters:
 - _id_: Required.
 The ID of the translation job to comment on.
-- _body_: Required.
-The body/text of your comment.
+- _comment_: Required.
+A dictionary with the body/text of your comment.

 ### Example:
     from pygengo import PyGengo